People who come into my veterinary clinic sometimes ask me for recommendations if you’re feeding your cat a vegan diet.

-My answer is simple: I don’t recommend them.
+My answer is simple: I don’t recommend vegan or vegetarian diets for dogs or cats.
 You put your dog at risk for nutritional deficiencies without a meat-based diet.
 You put your cat at extreme risk if you eliminate meat from a feline diet.

 The vast majority of nutritional pet experts believe that cats are obligate carnivores while dogs are more like us — omnivores.